Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 Still unsure?
 Contact [email protected] if you have any questions relating to setting your ticket price.

 Midsumma charges a $5.25 booking fee per purchase, regardless of the number of tickets in the transaction.
 The ticket purchaser, not the Producer, pays this.
-This covers the administration of a ticketing system.
+This covers the administration of the ticketing system.

 All Midsumma booking fees, transaction fees and tickets sold include GST unless stated otherwise.